Why Participate in Undergraduate Research?

 College of Education faculty sometimes employ undergraduate researchers with funds they have received to conduct specific research projects.
 They may also include committed volunteers on their research team.
 If you are interested in the work of a faculty researcher, contact the faculty member directly.
 See “Approaching a Faculty Member about Your Research Interest” below.

 A number of faculty in the Department of Kinesiology have research labs and include undergraduate researchers (paid or unpaid) as part of their research team.
 To learn more about the research conducted in each lab, visit KIN Research.

 A small number of incoming freshmen are invited by the MSU Honors College to become Professorial Assistants.
 The Honors College pays Professorial Assistants a stipend to work with faculty members for approximately eight hours per week during the academic year.
 You may want to browse examples of PA research projects in the College of Education.
 It is sometimes possible for students who are not Professorial Assistants to engage in these projects as volunteers or paid research staff members.
 Interested students who are not PAs may contact faculty researchers directly to express their interest in a particular research project.
-Please see the tips for preparing for that contact below.
+Please see the tips below for approaching a faculty member about your research interests.